ruchibasnayaka612/EliteMaster_Algo_Bot/README.md

 ### 🧠 The 4 Independent Strategies
 Instead of relying on one pattern, the engine runs 4 distinct strategies to adapt to different market conditions:

-1. **S1: The Reversal Sniper (1H & 15M):** *(New in v2.6)* Scans dual timeframes independently to catch trend exhaustion.
+1. **S1: The Reversal Sniper (1H & 15M):** Scans dual timeframes independently to catch trend exhaustion.
 It looks for strong momentum shifts (0.8 ATR impulse candles) combined with RSI divergence and Volume Point of Control (POC) to enter at the exact turning point.
 2. **S2: The Trap Hunter (15M):** Identifies where retail traders are getting trapped.
 It waits for support/resistance fakeouts (liquidity grabs) and enters only when the 200 EMA and volume data confirm the real institutional direction.
 3. **S3: The Trend Sniper (4H / 1H / 15M):** A pure momentum follower.
 When all three timeframes align, it jumps into strong trends and safely exits exactly 2 pips before the previous swing high/low (Zero-Fib Target).
 4. **S4: The FVG Filler (4H / 15M):** Looks for deep pullbacks.
 It detects 4H Fair Value Gaps (imbalances) and enters on the 15M chart when price hits the Golden Fibonacci zone (0.382 - 0.618) alongside high volume.